MUME/MMapper/docs/macos.md

 <div class="notice-box" id="mac-notice">
   <strong style="color: #d9534f;">Important Notice for macOS Users:</strong><br>
-  This application is not notarized by Apple. macOS Gatekeeper might prevent it from opening directly.<br>
+  This application is not notarized by Apple, so macOS might prevent it from opening directly.<br>
   <strong>To run the application the first time:</strong>
   <ol>
     <li>Locate the downloaded <code>.dmg</code> file and open it.</li>